ripple/opensource.ripple.com/docs/xls-66d-lending-protocol/concepts/lending-protocol.md

 ---
 # Lending Protocol

 The Lending Protocol is an XRP Ledger DeFi primitive that enables on-chain, fixed-term, uncollateralized loans using pooled funds from a [Single Asset Vault](https://opensource.ripple.com/docs/xls-65d-single-asset-vault).
+The protocol is highly configurable, enabling loan brokers to easily tune risk appetite, depostitor protections, and economic incentives.

 The implementation relies on off-chain underwriting and risk management to assess the creditworthiness of borrowers, but offers peer-to-peer loans without intermediaries like banks or financial institutions.
 First-loss capital protection is used to help offset losses from loan defaults.

 The current implementation of the lending protocol doesn't include automated on-chain collateral and liquidation management, instead focusing on on-chain credit origination.